US military says 5 crew members died when an aircraft crashed over the Mediterranean

 BERLIN (AP) — Five U.S. servicepeople were killed when a military helicopter crashed over the eastern Mediterranean Sea during a training mission, U.S. officials said Sunday.

-The command said all five crew members on board were killed when the aircraft went down “during a routine air refueling mission as part of military training.”
+The military's European Command said all five crew members on board were killed when the aircraft went down “during a routine air refueling mission as part of military training.”

 The military first announced the crash on Saturday and said that the cause is under investigation, but there are no indications of any hostile activity involved.
 It said on Sunday that "search and rescue efforts began immediately, including nearby U.S. military aircraft and ships."